moul/bits.manfred.life/posts/forkability/index.md

 ## Forkability: Catalyst for Evolution

 Forkability is the driving force behind software evolution.
 It allows projects to inherit strengths from predecessors while iterating and improving upon them.
 This process fosters not just incremental enhancements but also the emergence of innovative solutions.

+## Distinguishing Forks: Open-Source vs. Blockchain/DAO

+Understanding the nuances between open-source software forks and blockchain/DAO forks is crucial.
+Open-source forks involve cloning and modifying the codebase, often to diverge in functionality or ideology while preserving original authorship and core principles.
+In contrast, blockchain and DAO forks iterate not just on code but also on the state, allowing the previous version to either continue independently or remain interconnected with the forks.
+This distinction highlights the unique challenges and opportunities each type of fork presents.

+## The Misconception of Forks as Weaknesses

+Despite their vital role, forks are often perceived negatively, seen as a sign of division or weakness.
+This misconception stems from a fear of diluting the original project's focus or creating unnecessary competition.
+However, forks can be a powerful tool for innovation and growth, allowing for diversification of ideas and solutions.
+Understanding and leveraging the strategic value of forks can transform them from perceived weaknesses into strengths.

 ## The Twin Challenges of Forkability